SelenGora/NetfliyTest/README.md

 # Netlify
-Test project for continuous deployment
+Test project for continuous deployment and some personal stuff